-The FIU Office of Distance Education is providing the College of Engineering and Computing instructors with a condensed central hub for essential academic continuity information and resources during the Coronavirus pandemic.
+The FIU Office of Distance Education is providing the College of Engineering and Computing instructors with a condensed central hub for essential academic continuity information and online resources during the Coronavirus pandemic.

 FIU will be offering four different modalities this Spring 2021, each with different guidelines and considerations while using Canvas in some way.
 To assist you with selecting the modality that is most proper for your course, this informative document should be a valuable resource.

 Remote Instruction Quick Start Guide: